shkyler/gmit-foda-exercises/README.md

 ### Repository contents

 The repository contains:
-* numpyrandom.ipynb - the notebook with all the project detail
+* `anscombes.ipynb` - the notebook with all the project detail
-* this README.md file
+* this `README.md` file
-* an 'img' folder containing images for the notebook
+* an `img` folder containing images for the notebook
-* a 'data' folder containing the anscombes quartet data set in a .csv file
+* a `data` folder containing the anscombes quartet data set in a .csv file

 ### Dependancies